This website uses cookies to ensure you get the best experience on our website. Learn more

 Notes

-The swimming pool at Thamo Telele is unfenced, and children should be supervised at all times when at this lodge.
+The swimming pool at Thamo Telele is unfenced, and while there are no large predators in the area it is possible to encounter smaller animals such as snakes and monkeys, as well as spiders and scorpions.
+As such children should be supervised at all times when staying here.

 Our travellers’ wildlife sightings from Thamo Telele